 “I get up before my alarm every day because I’m happy to go to work.
 This is what we want our clients to experience as well,” says Craig Rodenkirch, POC Jobs Specialist.
 “Some love the first job they get after coming to us.
 A client recently told me, ‘I love this job and will love it 10 years from now!
 I don’t need help finding another one!’”

 Other clients are amazed we are still working with them a week or two after their initial appointment.
 Their experience is often that others have given up on them.

 Our policy is to stick with the client until they are gainfully employed.

-Our process starts when the potential client calls our office to schedule an appointment.
-Ashley, our Office Administrator, adds them to our calendar and begins the necessary paperwork.
-She explains to the client what will happen while they are in our office for the 90 minute to 2 hour appointment.
-She often provides directions to our facility and even what bus number they should take.
+Our process starts when the potential client calls our office to begin the interview.
+Cliff Davis, our Missions Director, speaks with them to gather initial information and begins the necessary paperwork.
+He explains to the client what will happen once they are connected to our Employment Specialists.

 1. TRANSPORTATION - Most do not have cars, and many do not have a valid driver’s license.
 We try to find them a job near where they live or near a bus line.

-2. COMMUNICATION - Clients arrive at POC with a phone, and we aim to help them keep that cell phone bill paid so they can be contacted by potential employers.
-This is why we often help them secure immediate, temporary employment.
+2. COMMUNICATION - Clients arrive at POC and we tirelessly help them connect with potential employers.
+This is why we often see them secure immediate, temporary employment.